 Example: Your payment that can be rolled over under Part I above is \$10,000, and you choose to have it paid to you.
 You will receive \$8,000, and \$2,000 will be sent to the IRS as income tax withholding.
 Within 60 days after receiving the \$8,000, you may roll over the entire \$10,000 to a traditional IRA or an eligible employer plan.
 To do this, you roll over the \$8,000 you received from the Plan, and you will have to find \$2,000 from other sources (your savings, a loan, etc.).
 In this case, the entire \$10,000 is not taxed until you take it out of the traditional IRA or an eligible employer plan.
-If you roll over the entire \$10,000, when you income tax return you may get a refund of part or all of the \$2,000 withheld.
+If you roll over the entire \$10,000, when you file your income tax return you may get a refund of part or all of the \$2,000 withheld.

 If, on the other hand, you roll over only \$8,000, the \$2,000 you did not roll over is taxed in the year it was withheld.
 When you file your income tax return, you may get a refund of part of the \$2,000 withheld.
-If, on the other hand, you roll over the entire \$10,000.
+(However, any refund is likely to be larger if you roll over the entire \$10,000.)

 Additional 10% Tax May Apply to Certain Distributions.
 Distributions from the 457 Employee Account are generally not subject to the additional 10% tax that applies to pre-age-59 1/2 distributions from other types of plans.
 However, any distribution from the Plan that is attributable to an amount you rolled over to the Plan (adjusted for investment returns) from another type of eligible employer plan or IRA amount is subject to the additional 10% tax if it is distributed to you before you reach age 59 1/2, unless an exception applies.
-For distributions from the 401(a) Employer Account, if you receive a payment before you reach age 59 1⁄2 and you do not roll it over, then, in addition to the regular income tax, you may have to pay an extra tax equal to 10% of the taxable portion of the payment, unless an exception applies.
-Exceptions to the additional 10% tax generally include (1) payments that are paid as equal (or almost equal) payments over your life or life expectancy (or you and your beneficiary's lives or life expectancies), (2) payments that are paid from an eligible employer plan after typu reach age 55, (3) payments that are paid because you retire due to disability, (4) payments that are paid directly to the government to satisfy a federal tax levy, (5) payments that are paid to an alternate payee under a qualified domestic relations order, or (6) payments that do not exceed the amount of your deductible medical expenses.
+For distributions from the 401(a) Employer Match Account, if you receive a payment before you reach age 59 1⁄2 and you do not roll it over, then, in addition to the regular income tax, you may have to pay an extra tax equal to 10% of the taxable portion of the payment, unless an exception applies.

+Exceptions to the additional 10% tax generally include (1) payments that are paid as equal (or almost equal) payments over your life or life expectancy (or you and your beneficiary's lives or life expectancies), (2) payments that are paid from an eligible employer plan after you separate from service with your employer during or after the year you reach age 55, (3) payments that are paid because you retire due to disability, (4) payments that are paid directly to the government to satisfy a federal tax levy, (5) payments that are paid to an alternate payee under a qualified domestic relations order, or (6) payments that do not exceed the amount of your deductible medical expenses.
 These exceptions may be different for distributions from a traditional IRA.
 See IRS Form 5329 for more information on the additional 10% tax.
-The additional 10% tax if it is distributed to you before you reach age 59 1/2, unless an exception applies.
+The additional 10% tax does not apply to distributions from the 457 Employee Account or any other governmental 457 plan.